parthsarkar17/parthsarkar17/README.md

 Hi, I’m Parth!
-I'm an undergrad at Cornell University, majoring in math and computer science.
+I'm a PhD student at UPenn in the computer science department.

-I'm interested in programming languages, machine learning, and compilers.
+I'm interested in architecture, compilers, and programming languages.
 I'm a functional programming fan!
 I also bake and cook

-You can reach me at: ps679@cornell.edu.
+You can reach me at: psarkar7@seas.upenn.edu.
 @parthsarkar17